ArmanDris/ChessEngines/README.md

 ### Usage example:

 By default, the GameBoard object will not call any of the bots to make moves.
-Call GameBoard's `setPlayer()` function to assign a bot to a particular color. `setPlayer` expects a pointer to an `Engine` object and a color.
+Call `GameBoard`'s `setPlayer()` function to assign a bot to a particular color. `setPlayer()` expects a pointer to an `Engine` object and a color.
 Engine classes can be one of:

 - `RandomEngine` (SimpleEngines.h)
 - `DrunkEngine` (SimpleEngines.h)
 - `HippieEngine` (SimpleEngines.h)
 - `MinMaxEngine` (MinMaxEngine.h)

 Colors can be one of `Color::White` or `Color::Black`.

 The example below would set the black player to the `MinMaxEngine` engine.

-Additionally you can call `GameBoard`'s `preformCPUMoves()` to automatically call upon the bots to make moves.
-By default you press the space bar to trigger a bot to move.

 ```
 ...